Introduction

 http://localhost:3000/api/user/tokens/YOUR_ACCESS_TOKEN

-Semaphore supports build
+Semaphore supports simple pipelins with using build

 and deploy